Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Look Ahead II

-Built: 1960 - ?? gross tons - 42 ft long - 53 passengers
+Built: 1960 - 42 ft long - 60 passengers

 Look Ahead II is another vessel from the celebrated yard of Blackmore, Bideford.
 42 ft long and built of wood, she came new to St Mawes in 1960.
 In 1977 she was running excursions from St Mawes, licensed for 53 passengers and owned by Messrs.
 Penrose & Davies.
-By 1989 her operator was the F & B Boat Co., later Balcomb Boat Co.
+By 1989 her operator was the F & B Boat Co, later Balcomb Boat Co.

-Around 1998 Look Ahead II went to Plymouth where she joined the fleet of Tamar Cruising and took the name of Tamar Belle (1), remaining there until 2004.That year she left for Tewkesbury where she was the Avon Belle II.
+Around 1997 Look Ahead II went to Plymouth where she joined the fleet of K.Bridge.
+She passed to Tamar Cruising in 1998, taking the name of Tamar Belle (1), remaining there until 2004.
+That year she left for Tewkesbury where she ran as the Avon Belle II for Telstar Cruises.
 Following the disastrous floods of 2007 she was put up for sale and was bought by the Newman family, returned to the River Fal and had her original name restored.

 In order to secure her Rhos Newman had to buy another vessel from her owners, named Champion.
-Champion is for sale, as is the Newmans' previous vessel, Queen of the Fal, advertised in late 2007.
+Champions for sale, as is the Newmans' previous vessel, Queen of the Fal, advertised in late 2007.
 Queen of the Fal was the Alice-Marie at Poole and originally Gay Queen at Rothesay.
 She came to the Fal in 2006 and replaced the Cornish Belle, which is now at Torbay.

 The Newman fleet pre-season at Tolverne in March 2008 - Queen of the Fal, Look Ahead II and Champion